Radcliff Camera, Oxford

 The qualifications

 By their own admission, the Rhodes Trust and the Marshall Aid Commemoration Commission are seeking similar candidates.
 At one time, a Rhodes Scholar was regarded as more outgoing, well rounded and athletic, whereas a Marshall scholar was considered more focused on academics.
 Now they almost mirror one another.
-Wanting to improve its academic standing in the Oxford community, Rhodes House has in recent years placed more emphasis on academic success, and the notorious athletic qualification has paled into relative insignificance.
+Wanting to improve its academic standing within the Oxford community, Rhodes House has in recent years placed more emphasis on academic success, and the notorious athletic qualification has paled into relative insignificance.
 Marshall is also looking for outgoing young people to serve as good ambassadors to the United Kingdom, not pure scholars who will never leave the quietude of the library or laboratory.

 Rhodes Scholarships